CodeAndMagic/android-deferred-object/README.md

 ## Why are you using both Promise and DeferredObject terms?

 A **Promise** is a immutable version of a **DeferredObject**.
-All DeferredObjects are Promises which is the most generic term is preferred.
+All DeferredObjects are Promises which is the most generic term and it's preferred.
 Not all Promises are necessarily a DeferredObject.

-On a DeferredObject you have access to the actual **resolve** and **reject** methods which is obviously useful when you want to write you're own Deferred.
+On a DeferredObject you have access to the actual **resolve** and **reject** methods which is obviously useful when you want to write your own Deferred.
 But most library code should return a Promise to prevent users of that library to mess with the internal workings of the library.
 For example in case of a async HTTP call if would be weird if someone other than the actual piece of code that does the HTTP call fires the resolved callbacks.

 ## Why/When should I use the Deferred Object / Promise pattern?
 The DeferredObject/Promise pattern can help you to better organise your code, especially the asynchronous type.
 It also makes it really easy to merge and pipe the execution of different pieces of asynchronous code, which otherwise would get really messy to code.

-We also have wrappers for common Android tasks like AsyncTask which makes it trivial to use DeferredObject in an Android program and combine that with your own DeferredObjects.
+We also have wrappers for common Android tasks like AsyncTask which makes it trivial to use Promise/DeferredObject in an Android program and combine that with your own DeferredObjects.

-In fact we think that DeferredObject makes handling of async code so easy that it encourages your to use more of it which will improve the responsiveness of your interface.
+In fact we think that DeferredObject makes handling of async code so easy that it encourages your to use more of it which will improve the responsiveness of your app.

 ## Common Use Cases
 ### Success and Failure callbacks for a task

 Let's say you need to do something asynchronously like a HTTP request.
-You can wrap that request into a DeferredAsyncTask and attach callbacks to this action. (note that for HTTP requests we provide you with DeferredHttpUrlConnection or DeferredHttpRequest which makes it even more easy to use but we'll exemplify this scenario with a DeferredAsyncTask so you get the hang of how the pattern works and how you can extend it for your own tasks).
+You can wrap that request into a DeferredAsyncTask and attach callbacks to this action. (note that for HTTP requests we provide you with DeferredHttpUrlConnection or DeferredHttpRequest which makes it even more easy to use but we'll exemplify this scenario with a DeferredAsyncTask so you get the hang of how the pattern works and how you can extend it for your own purposes).

 ``` java
 new DeferredAsyncTask<HttpResponse,HttpResponse,Void>() {